ExeVirus/Keyboard-Kingdom/README.md

 Only needs like 10 different kinds of enemies or something, most of the variety will come from the buildings and their input styles - even though they are single-key...

+# Technical Design:

+Four base classes: Game, InputManager, Tile, and Enemy.

+### Game

+Stores the game configuration and setup (difficulty, keyboard, etc.), will track resources and timers and other core game functionality like next building to build, current build-list-order, etc.

+### KingdomManager

+Handles the callbacks to the tiles as keyboard keys are pressed.

+### Tile

+Stores and displays and interacts: Stores the keybind letter text, stores the building it contains (for callback functionality), tracks health, if relevant, provides a collision box for the arcade physics to handle for us

+### Enemy

+Meant to be overriden with textures, sounds, etc.

+The default walks left, and has a callback when it collides with any tile, (tile handles 'damage')

 # Blog